dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 [!code-csharp[](kestrel/sample2/Startup.cs?name=snippet_Limits&highlight=3-4)]

 An exception is thrown if you try to configure the limit on a request after the application has started reading the request.
-There’s an `IsReadOnly` property that tells you if the request body is in read-only state, meaning it’s too late to configure the limit.
+There's an `IsReadOnly` property that tells you if the request body is in read-only state, meaning it's too late to configure the limit.

 **Minimum request body data rate**